My Story

 Starting and growing a successful small business.

-I hope that as you read my story, you find relatable moments that help you realize you're not alone on this journey.
+As you read my story, I hope you find relatable moments that help you realize you're not alone on this journey.

 Where it all started...

-Entrepreneurship runs deep in my family, starting with my grandpa who owned and sold several successful businesses during.
-My Dad managed one of those businesses for a long time, and my brother and I had our first jobs there.
+Entrepreneurship runs in my family – my grandpa owned and sold several successful businesses, my dad managed one, and my brother and I had our first jobs there.

-While this firsthand exposure showed me it was possible to own your own business, it was the good character displayed by my grandpa and Dad that taught me how to run one successfully.
+While this firsthand exposure showed me that it was possible to own a business, it was the good character displayed by my grandpa and Dad that taught me how to run one successfully.

 Time moved on...